learnk8s/learnk8s.io/src/microsAuthentication/content.md

 You might want the data store only to reply to requests to the API and reject requests from anywhere else.

-_How would the data store decide to authenticate or deny the request?_
+_How would the data store decide to allow or deny the request?_

 **A popular approach is to request and pass identity tokens to every call within services.**